JeremiahKaren/35percent.github.io/_posts/2019-09-20-canada-water-masterplan.md

 The Council is the freehold owner of the Print Works and the shopping centre for which it collects £400k p.a. in rent and 5% of turnover respectively[^1].

 ## British Land
 British Land is Southwark's development partner for the scheme and is one of the UK’s largest developers.
-It is formerly run but still partly owned by property magnate Sir John Ritblat (father of Delancey’s Jamie Ritblat) and one of the Tory party's top 100 donors.
+It is formerly run but still partly owned by property magnate Sir John Ritblat, father of Delancey’s Jamie Ritblat (see [E&C redevelopment](http://35percent.org/shopping-centre) and its [offshore connections](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/)).
+The Ritblats are one of the Tory party's top 100 donors.

-It was named in the Panama Papers leaks for its [relationship to a network of offshore subsidiaries/parent companies](https://offshoreleaks.icij.org/nodes/80061680).
+Both Delancey and British Land were named in the Panama Papers leaks for their [relationship to a network of offshore subsidiaries/parent companies](https://offshoreleaks.icij.org/nodes/80061680).

 ![](http://35percent.org/img/BritishLandPanamaPapers.png)
 *British Land's [network](https://offshoreleaks.icij.org/nodes/80061680) of offshore companies*